hschickdevs/Telegram-Translate-AI/README.md

 1. Get an **OpenAI API key**.
 If you don't know how to do so, use [**this guide**](https://www.maisieai.com/help/how-to-get-an-openai-api-key-for-chatgpt) for reference.

     > Before sure to review the [pricing](https://openai.com/pricing/) for OpenAI's API in deciding which model to use.
-The default model is `gpt-3.5-turbo`, which is the cheaper and faster option.
+The default model is `gpt-4o-mini`, which is the singificantly cheaper and faster option, compared to `gpt-4o`.

 2. Create a new **Telegram bot** and get the **bot token** using [**BotFather**](https://t.me/botfather).
 If you don't know how to do so, use [**this guide**](https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token) for reference.
 Additionally, you will need to change the following settings in BotFather: